LASURI: Undergraduate research at las

 LASURI aims to

-- increase faculty members' willingness and ability to incorporate undergraduate research into their scholarly activities
+- encourage faculty to incorporate undergraduate research into their scholarly activities.

 What is Undergraduate Research?